What is Academic Coaching?

 How Does it Work?

-- After completing the assessment and the initial consultation appointment, a student Academic Counselor will be assigned to meet with students on a weekly basis to target the skill areas that need improvement.
+- After completing the assessment and the initial consultation appointment, a student Academic Coach will be assigned to meet with students on a weekly basis to target the skill areas that need improvement.